-The weather in Koh Rong is typical of the tropical climate shared by this part of Southeast Asia, with two distinct seasons.
+The weather in Koh Rong is typical of the tropical climate shared by this part of Southeast Asia and has 2 distinct seasons.
 The high season typically sees clear skies and calm seas while the rainy season is generally the mirror opposite.
 It should be noted that rainy days during the high season, while extremely rare, are not unheard of.
 By contrast, dry days during the rainy season are comparatively common.

-The temperature in Koh Rong is pretty good all year around, averaging above 25°C even at the coldest time of year.
+The temperature in Koh Rong is pretty good all year round, averaging above 25°C even at the coldest time of year.
 In contrast, the humidity does alter a lot over the course of the year, being highest in April and May and lowest in December and January.
-Being pretty close to the equator, the length of days does not change too much between summer and winter.
+Being pretty close to the equator, the length of days does not change too much between the wet and dry seasons.

 - Private Angkor Wat & Royal Temples Excursion